ben-tkt/Exploratory-Data-Analysis/README.md

 ## 🎯 My Objectives
 * To share my work
 * Receive feedback on improving methods
-* Serve as reference material for anyone trying to practice on data analytics
+* Serve as reference material for anyone trying to practice on Exploratory Data Analysis

 ## 📓 Project Description
 * **Objective** - To apply the techniques learnt from python and perform Exploratory Data Analysis (EDA) in a real world industry problem.
 * **Problem Statement** - Perform EDA to answer key questions and help the company to improve the business.
-This project is my first capstone project under a data science coursework with MIT.
 * **Data Source** - Provided by Great Learning as materials for the project.

-## ℹ️ Data Dictionary
+## 📓 Data Dictionary
 * order_id: Unique ID of the order
 * customer_id: ID of the customer who ordered the food
 * restaurant_name: Name of the restaurant